MishaTuohy/mu-computational-thinking-app/.github/pull_request_template.md

 # Description

 Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)
+# Validation

+If I were to manually test this change, how would I?

 ## Type of change